MariaDB YEARWEEK() Function

 Optional.
 Determine the logic for calculating weeks.
 If this parameter is not specified, the value of the

-variable by default.
+default_week_formatvariable by default.

-If you supply the wrong number of arguments, MariaDB will report an error: ERROR 1582 (42000): Incorrect parameter count in the call to native function 'YEARWEEK'
+If you supply the wrong number of arguments, MariaDB will report an error: ERROR 1582 (42000): Incorrect parameter count in the call to native function 'YEARWEEK'.

 Return value

-function returns a number representing the year and week of the given date.
+The MariaDB YEARWEEK() function returns a number representing the year and week of the given date.

-The following table organizes the processing logic of the YEARWEEK()
+The following table organizes the processing logic of the YEARWEEK() function on the mode parameter:

-Mode | First day of the week | Return range | Requirements for the first week |
+| Mode | First day of the week | Return range | Requirements for the first week |

 0 |